picuino/tecno-recursos/en/scratch3-matar-marcianitos.rst

 #.
 Añadimos una nueva variable **x** que guardará la posición de
    la nave espacial.

-   Pulsamos el botón de variables |boton-variables|,
+   Press the variables button |boton-variables|,

-   pulsamos en crear una variable  |boton-crear-variable|.
+   click on create a variable  |boton-crear-variable|.

-   Cambiamos el nombre de la variable a **x**
+   Change the name of the variable to **x**

    |br|